OleksandrKucherenko/autoproxy/README.md

 # Why should I use it?

+## Use Cases

-Library solves common Mvp View problem: call of view from presenter when view is already detached from Activity. (delayed updated call)
+1. create proxy class that ignore all calls till UI is in a right lifecycle state; Library solves common Mvp View problem: call of view from presenter when view is already detached from Activity. (delayed updated call)
+2. inject side-effects on top of existing implementation.
+Example: log all the calls to proxy, control sequence and performance;
+3. Lazy initialization, record all calls and playback them on instance that reach a specific state;
+4. Mutability injection into AutoValue Builder (complex data migration from one AutoValue instance to another).
+AutoValue classes as DB with automatic Primary Key auto-increment;
+5. Mocks vs Fakes.
+Generate a fake implementation by annotating primary interface/abstract class
+6. Composing Adapter (Frontend) for another API

-Library gives a little bigger freedom if you think for a second about this:
+Library gives a bigger freedom if you think for a second about it:

-- predicate method allows to capture all calls.
-You can easily log all calls for example;
 - auto-generated Proxy class is simple and does not have any performance impacts.
+No Reflection.
+All resolved during the compilation time.
+Survive ProGuard optimization/obfuscation.
 - used in library approach allows custom generators of code/results.
 Unknown types is super easy to support.
+- Allows to decouple main application business logic from different side-effects and dependencies

 # Concepts